Necromancer

 than me, their hairy fingers

-gilded with golden dust,
+gilded with dust,

 quaking in the afternoon